We think this movie stands out for:

 What parents need to know

-Parents need to know that kids may clamor to see this fast-paced, action-packed comic book-based adventure.
+Parents need to know that Iron Man is a fast-paced, action-packed comic book-based adventure that kids may be clamoring to see.
 But it's definitely more age-appropriate for teens than younger children.
 Although much of the violence is clearly meant to be based in the realm of sci-fi and fantasy -- and/or is shown at a distance -- there's plenty of it, from massive explosions to children held at gunpoint to super-powered fistfights.
 Some of the violence is war themed, and some characters get hurt and/or die.
 While much is made of lead character Tony Stark's devil-may-care lifestyle of fun and frolic, viewers also see him turn away from the more irresponsible aspects of playboyhood.
 Language is minimal, and sexual content is more suggested than shown overall -- though there are a few eyebrow-raising moments.

 What's the story?

 Bringing another Marvel Comics hero to the big screen, IRON MAN begins as brilliant billionaire industrialist/inventor Tony Stark (Robert Downey Jr.) is abducted during a weapons demonstration tour in Afghanistan.
 Grievously wounded by the very weapons his company manufactures, Stark is forced by his terrorist captors to build a missile; instead, he designs a high-tech suit of armor to make his escape.
 Returning to America, he wonders how the bad guys got hold of his company's products and vows to set things right with the help of a rebuilt, stylish new iteration of the powered exoskeleton that made his escape possible.